Using .env File in CodeIgniter 3

 Understand what ORM (Object-Relational Mapping) frameworks are, how they work, and why they are essential in modern web development.

-ORM is a short form of Object Relational Mapping, which means as ORM framework is written specifically in OOP (object-oriented programming) language (like PHP, C#, Java, etc…) and it is like a wrapper around a relational database (like MySQL, PostgreSQL, Oracle, etc…).
+ORM is a short form of Object Relational Mapping.
+ORM framework is written specifically in OOP (object-oriented programming) language (like PHP, C#, Java, etc…).
+It is like a wrapper around a relational database (like MySQL, PostgreSQL, Oracle, etc…).
 So, ORM is basically mapping objects to relational tables.

 What does an ORM framework do?